top of page

 Pollination🌸🐝

-When it comes to fruit trees do a bit of preliminary research first.
-Be armed with the knowledge of which ones are self-pollinating such as peaches, nectarines and apricots, verses apples, pears, plums and most cherries with the exception of Stella, which will all require a pollinator to successfully produce fruit.
+When it comes to fruit trees, it's worth doing a bit of preliminary research.
+Be armed with the knowledge of which trees are self-pollinating such as peaches, nectarines and apricots, verses those that need a pollination partner like apples, pears, plums and most cherries (with the exception of Stella, which is self-fertile).

-**Little Tip** It will generally tell you on the back of the product tag on the tree if it is self-pollinating or not and, if not, what a suitable pollinator would be, taking the guess work out of it for you.
+**Little Tip** You'll usually find this information on the back of the tree's product tag.
+It will tell you if the tree is self-pollinating and if not, provide a suggestion for a suitable pollination companion. would be, taking the guess work out of it for you.

 Space requirements

-If you are faced with the constraints of being limited for room, perhaps consider planting dwarf trees, these days there are almost as many dwarfs to choose from as regular size fruit trees.
-Dwarf trees take up half the amount of room, can be grown in large pots or half wine barrels, and still grow regular full-sized fruit like their big sisters.
-Keep in mind though, you won't get quite the volume of fruit from a smaller tree and, the life expectancy of dwarf trees is roughly half that of a regular sized tree.
+If you're working with limited space, consider planting dwarf trees.
+These days there are almost as many dwarf varieties available as there are full sized trees.
+Dwarf trees take up about half the space, can be grown in large pots or half wine barrels, and still produce full-sized fruit just like their big sisters.
+Keep in mind though, you won't get quite the volume of fruit from a smaller tree and, the life expectancy of dwarf trees is typically half that of a standard sized one.

 Now that we've established what you're looking for, it's time to choose your trees.